Abbabon/Hitoreroot/README.md

 ## Usage:

-Run the script by running:

-> node kalfi_geocode.js

 The source csv is called 'accessable_kalfi.csv'.
 An xlsx file is included for posterity.

-After running the output is written
+After running, the output is written to accessable_kalfi_output.csv

+Run the script via:

+> node kalfi_geocode.js

+The geocode follows the original information, along a status, which is OK for returned queries, and ZERO_RESULTS for results that, well, had no results from the API.

+## Notes:

+Do not change the structure of the csv.
+Contact the script creator to add more columns.

 ## GLHF!